jacebenson/jace.pro/content/post/2017-09-25-validating-phone/index.md

 ---
-date: '2017-09-25'
-aliases:
-- '/2017-09-25-validating-phone/'
-keywords:
-- client script
-- valid
-layout: post
-tags:
-- client side api
-title: Validating Phone numbers
+title: "Validating phone numbers, a client script"
+subtitle: "There is no 'phone' type of variable, so to validate this we'll have to manually do it."
+summary: "There is no 'phone' type of variable, so to validate this we'll have to manually do it."
-authors: ["jace"]
+authors: ['jace']
+date: 2017-09-25T20:25:56-05:00
+#lastmod: 2019-09-07T23:25:56-05:00
+featured: false
+draft: false
+projects: []
 ---

-There is no "phone" type of variable, so to validate this we'll have to manually do it.

 There are two real ways to verify the data meets the needs you have.